Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + Agentic AI — organized into editable implementation artifacts

 What this result means

 This screen is for procurement triage.
-It does not tell you that a vendor is safe.
-It tells you whether the vendor looks clear enough, governable enough, and replaceable enough to justify formal review.
+This assessment does not determine that a vendor is safe.
+The results indicate whether the vendor looks clear enough, governable enough, and replaceable enough to justify formal review.

 What a strong result actually means